lobototoro/lescurateurs/README.md

 ***

+#LCFR

 Beginning a nextjs project (version 16).
 In the future it will be a mobile only webzine, but desktop displayed backoffice.

 ## Getting Started

-First, run the development server:
+First, install dependencies:

 ```bash
 npm i --legacy-peer-deps
 ```

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev